confluentinc/kafka-rest/docs/config.rst

 Note that all the SSL configurations (for REST Proxy to Broker communication) are prefixed with "client".
 If you want the configuration to apply just to consumers or just to producers, you can replace the prefix with "consumer" or "producer" respectively.

-In addition to these configurations, make sure ``bootstrap.servers`` configuration is set with SSL:\\host:port end-points, or you'll accidentally open an SSL connection to a non-SSL port.
+In addition to these configurations, make sure ``bootstrap.servers`` configuration is set with SSL://host:port end-points, or you'll accidentally open an SSL connection to a non-SSL port.

 ``client.security.protocol``
 Protocol used to communicate with brokers.
 Valid values are: PLAINTEXT, SSL, SASL_PLAINTEXT, SASL_SSL.